kiranaananda/derrick/_pages/about.md

 permalink: /about/
 ---

-Researcher and insights seeker who continuously expanding knowledge in behavioral and market research with almost 2 years of experience in data-driven problem solving and project management.
-I am skilled in quantitative methodology and I thrive in environments where I can explore more in analytics and being self-starter.
+<p style="text-align:justify">Researcher and insights seeker who continuously expanding knowledge in behavioral and market research with almost 2 years of experience in data-driven problem solving and project management.
+I am skilled in quantitative methodology and I thrive in environments where I can explore more in analytics and being self-starter.</center> </p>

 <br><b><u>WORK EXPERIENCE</u></b>
 <br><b>YouGov</b>, Jakarta, Indonesia